NHGRI logo

 Curriculum

-Trainees spend their first 30 months in a pediatrics residency program at the world-renowned Children's National Medical Center, located in the heart of Washington, D.C.
-Participants then receive 18 months of formal training in clinical genetics, which entails seeing patients in various NIH centers and in hospitals and outpatient clinics throughout metropolitan Washington, D.C.
-Clinical training highlights the role of genetics in general medicine, pediatrics, oncology, ophthalmology, dermatology and perinatal medicine.
+Trainees spend 24 months completing pediatrics training at the world-renowned Children's National Hospital, located in the heart of Washington, D.C. and 24 months of training in clinical genetics through the NIH Clinical Center.
+Clinical genetics training includes rotation sites at NIH as well as throughout the metropolitan Washington, D.C. area highlighting the role of genetics in pediatrics, adult medicine, oncology, ophthalmology, dermatology, perinatal medicine, diagnostics, and beyond.

-During their final year, residents perform laboratory research on a project of their choosing in any one of the nearly 4,000 participating facilities in the Washington, D.C. area.
+During their final year, residents perform laboratory research on a project of their choosing in participating training sites in the Washington, D.C. area.
 Throughout the program, trainees attend a number of lecture courses, including: Introduction to Medical Genetics; Developmental Biology and Human Malformations; Inborn Errors of Metabolism; and Current Concepts in Clinical Molecular Genetics and Molecular Diagnostics.
 Attendance is also required at the weekly Clinical Genetics Case Conference and at the bi-weekly Cytogenetics/Molecular Genetics Sign-Out Conference.

 Many students choose to attend the Short Course in Medical and Experimental Mammalian Genetics at the Jackson Laboratory in Bar Harbor, Maine during the month of July.